jladdjr/plover-ninja/README.md

 * `Show week` will show you daily stroke counts for the past week, and
 * `Show month` will show you daily stroke counts for the past month

+## FAQ

+Q: When entering a command, does the case matter?
+A: Nope!
+Feel free to use any case

+Q: Where does Plover Ninja store its data?
+A: In a [SQLite](https://www.sqlite.org/index.html) database located at `$USER_HOME/.plover_ninja/ninja.db`

+Q: What steps does Plover Ninja take to protect my data?
+A:

+* **All Plover Ninja data remains local.**
+* Your `ninja.db` database is created with user-only read, write, and execute permissions.

+## Known limitations

+* When entering a command, each word in the command must be entered using a single stroke.